LinearPL/Hedging_StatArb/README.md

 4. **Running the script**: We provide two options to run the deep hedging JIVR pipeline:

 - Option 1.
-The two main components of the pipeline can be executed independently following the example `deep_hedging_pipeline.ipynb` included in the `notebooks` folder.
-This notebook outlines the performance metrics computed in Table 1 of our paper François et al. (2024) for the RL-CVaR agent under Black-Scholes dynamics.
+Run each component separately using the provided Jupyter notebook `deep_hedging_pipeline.ipynb` included in the `notebooks` folder.
+This notebook outlines performance metrics, including those from Table 1 in François et al. (2024), for the RL-CVaR agent under Black-Scholes dynamics.

 - Option 2.
-The final pipeline can be executed from the terminal by using the following command in the `pipeline` folder:
+Execute the full pipeline from the terminal.
+Navigate to the `pipeline` folder and run the appropriate script.

+Thank you to François et al. (2024) for providing the deep hedging framework.

 ```nohighlight
 cd pipeline